paulkoerbitz/pauls-blog/src/posts/ultralearning-book-summary.md

 9. **Experimentation:** True mastery comes not from following a known path but exploring new possibilities.

-Finally, the **ethos** behind ultralearning is to be in charge of your learning and maximize your return on investment.
+Finally, the **ethos** behind ultralearning is to be in charge of your learning and **maximize your return on investment**.
 With this ethos, principles can be considered guideposts instead of hard and fast rules.